-Sidewalks shall be located on both sides of all streets, and be a minimum of 3 m in width in the Core area to help facilitate higher pedestrian volumes and encourage pedestrian traffic.
+Sidewalks shall be located on both sides of all streets in the Core area to help facilitate higher pedestrian volumes and encourage pedestrian traffic.

-Deciduous trees shall be planted within or behind the sidewalks to provide shade, provide safety and to help delineate the pedestrian space.
+Trees shall be planted within or behind the sidewalks to provide shade, provide safety and to help delineate the pedestrian space.
 Property owners shall be strongly encouraged to plant trees on their properties to help create the sense of place and to ensure the Core is visually appealing and attracts pedestrian traffic.